 - Clothes should fit appropriately to cover private areas when sitting, standing, and walking.
-Some unacceptable dress examples include shirts that reveal chest, torso or midriff, extremely tight clothing, sports bras and spandex shorts that aren't covered, and shorts that do not fully cover your rear. - Clothing with offensive, vulgar, or inappropriate advertising, pictures and/or slogans or that promote drugs or alcohol.
+Some extremes are not acceptable, including halter-tops, crop tops/open midriffs, and short and/or revealing skirts and shorts. - Clothing with offensive, vulgar, or inappropriate advertising, pictures and/or slogans or that promote drugs or alcohol.